Baker School of Public Policy and Public Affairs

-The Baker School of Public Policy and Public Affairs is the public policy school at the University of Tennessee.
-The center aims to provide policy makers, citizens, scholars, and students with the information and skills necessary to work effectively within our political system and to serve our local, state, national, and global communities.
+The Baker School of Public Policy and Public Affairs is the public policy school and a college at the University of Tennessee.
+The school aims to provide policy makers, citizens, scholars, and students with the information and skills necessary to work effectively within the political system and to serve local, state, national, and global communities.

-By examining policy and politics through a nonpartisan lens, the Baker Center continues the groundbreaking work of its namesake, Senator Howard H. Baker Jr., who was nicknamed "The Great Conciliator" for his ability to cross party lines and encourage lawmakers to cooperate on key issues affecting the public good.
-The school offers a variety of undergraduate programs, including a major in Public Affairs, a minor in Public Policy Analytics, and a minor in American Civics.
+The Baker School is named for Senator Howard H. Baker Jr., who was nicknamed "The Great Conciliator" for his bipartisanship.

 History

-In 2001, the University of Tennessee received a congressionally authorized Fund for the Improvement of Postsecondary Education (FIPSE) grant to create the center and begin its programming and operations.
-In January 2003, Alan Lowe began serving as executive director.
-The center sought out to follow Howard Baker Jr.'s bipartisan line of reasoning in all of their research and programming.
+In 2001, the University of Tennessee received a congressionally authorized Fund for the Improvement of Postsecondary Education (FIPSE) grant to create the school and begin its programming and operations.
+The school sought to follow Howard Baker Jr.'s bipartisan line of reasoning in all of their research and programming.

-The Baker Center was originally located in Hoskins Library, but moved to the newly constructed Howard H. Baker Jr. Center for Public Policy in 2008.
-The new facility is located on the corner of Melrose and Cumberland, and officially opened to the public on October 31, 2008.
-It has more than 52,000 square feet of space that includes an auditorium and rotunda for public events, classrooms, state-of-the-art archives storage and research areas, an interactive museum, a boardroom, an office for Senator Baker, and the administrative spaces necessary for the Baker Center's operations.
-The museum was later removed and now houses the Chancellor Honors Program offices.
+The Baker School was originally located in Hoskins Library, but moved to the newly constructed Howard H. Baker Jr. School for Public Policy in 2008.
+The facility is located on the corner of Melrose and Cumberland and opened to the public on October 31, 2008.
+It featured more than 51,000 square feet of space that included an auditorium and rotunda for public events, classrooms, archives storage and research areas, an interactive museum, a boardroom, an office for Senator Baker, and the administrative spaces necessary for the Baker School's operations.
 As a part of the dedication ceremony, The Honorable Sandra Day O'Connor spoke along with Howard Baker Jr., and other notable Tennesseans.

-"On July 1, 2023, the Howard H. Baker Jr. Center for Public Policy became the Howard H. Baker Jr. School of Public Policy and Public Affairs.
-The University’s Masters in Public Policy and Public Affairs is a Baker School degree as of August 2023.
-Degrees for undergraduate students are expected in fall 2024."
+On July 1, 2023, the Howard H. Baker Jr. School for Public Policy became the Howard H. Baker Jr. School of Public Policy and Public Affairs and a college of UT.

-Dr. Marianne Wanamaker is the active dean.